MakeSchool-Tutorials/Makestagram-Swift-V3/P13-Uploading-Photos/content.md

 ![Firebase Storage Overview](assets/firebase_storage.png)

+> [action]
+>
+Go to the `Storage` tab in your Firebase dashboard.
+Make sure to click _Get Started_ and accept the popup.
 Right now your `Storage` tab should be empty because you haven't uploaded any media yet.
 Let's change that now!

 # Adding the Upload Code